 - 4 to 6 tablespoons of water

-- Lightly grease the inside of your slow cooker with oil or cooking spray and turn your slow cooker on high.
+- Step 1 Make your stew: Lightly grease the inside of your slow cooker with oil or cooking spray and turn your slow cooker on high.

-- Add salt and pepper to your flour and coat the beef chunks before setting to one side.
+- Step 2 Add salt and pepper to your flour and coat the beef chunks before setting to one side.

-- Heat the oil in a large frying pan on a medium heat.
+- Step 3 Heat the oil in a large frying pan on a medium heat.

-- Brown the onions and carrots before transferring them to your slow cooker.
+- Step 4 Brown the onions and carrots before transferring them to your slow cooker.

-- Add the floured beef chunks to your frying pan and brown well before adding to the slow cooker.
+- Step 5 Add the floured beef chunks to your frying pan and brown well before adding to the slow cooker.

-- Add any remaining flour to your pan and cook out in the oil before deglazing the pan with the beef stock, stir well to avoid any lumps.
+- Step 6 Add any remaining flour to your pan and cook out in the oil before deglazing the pan with the beef stock, stir well to avoid any lumps.

-- Pour into your slow cooker and add the potatoes, herbs, tomato puree and Worcester sauce, stir well and place on the slow cooker lid.
+- Step 7 Pour into your slow cooker and add the potatoes, herbs, tomato puree and Worcester sauce, stir well and place on the slow cooker lid.

-- Cook on low for 10 hours or on high for 6 hours.
+- Step 8 Cook on low for 8 hours.

-- Sieve the flour and baking powder into a bowl and stir in the suet or vegetable fat.
+- Step 9 Make your dumplings: Sieve the flour and baking powder into a bowl and stir in the suet or vegetable fat.

-- Add 4 tablespoons of water and stir again to form a dough, adding extra water if necessary.
+- Step 10 Add 4 tablespoons of water and stir again to form a dough, adding extra water if necessary.

-- Divide the dough into 8 pieces and turn out onto a floured work surface.
+- Step 11 Divide the dough into 8 pieces and turn out onto a floured work surface.

-- Shape into small balls and add to your slow cooker and cook on high for 45 minutes with the lid on.
+- Step 12 Shape into small balls and add to your slow cooker and cook on high for 45 minutes with the lid on.

 Pin Slow Cooker Beef Stew & Herb Dumplings for later: